VeniVidiVici42/NLPFinalProject/README.md

 Final project for 6.806/6.864 at MIT on question similarity.
 This project first implements the approach in the [following paper](https://arxiv.org/pdf/1512.05726.pdf), which substantially outperforms BM25 on the supervised AskUbuntu dataset, then works on the unsupervised Android dataset using both direct transfer and [adversarial domain adaptation](https://arxiv.org/pdf/1409.7495.pdf)

-To utilize this project simply run main/main.py as-is.
+To utilize this project simply run whichever part of bin/main.py is desirable.
 There is hopefully obvious flexibility in model selection and parameter choices, though some hyperparameters (e.g. learning rate) are relatively hard to access.
 TODO: add command line arguments for common selections.

 Some metrics on the supervised AskUbuntu dataset (to be updated as hyperparameter grid search continues):